Skip to Content

 We took advantage of easy train connections and spent two nights in Lucca on our way from Cinque Terre to Florence.

 Lucca is famous for its well-preserved city walls.
 They are so big and in such good shape that you can walk or ride your bikes around the top.
-Ever since riding our bikes around the Xi’an city walls (pre-kids) we’ve been hooked.
-We couldn’t pass up this opportunity for a unique family bike ride in Tuscany.
+Ever since riding our bikes around the Xi’an city walls in China (pre-kids) we’ve been hooked.
+We couldn’t pass up this opportunity for a unique family bike ride in Tuscany, Italy.

 We found great Lucca bike rentals with child seats a few blocks from our Lucca vacation rental apartment.
 Biking Lucca’s city walls with our kids was great fun!
 There are even parks and playgrounds along the way for kids to play at.